New 29-day decision guarantee across all 76 journals Read more →

 Publication decision

-The editor is responsible for deciding which of the papers submitted to the journal will be published.
-The decision will be based on the papers importance, originality and clarity, and the studys validity and its relevance to the journal's scope.
-The copyright infringement and plagiarism should also be considered.
+The editor is responsible for deciding which submitted papers will be published.
+Decisions are based on the paper's importance, originality, clarity, and the validity and relevance of the study to the journal's scope.
+Copyright infringement and plagiarism are also considered.

 Fair play

-The editor will evaluate manuscripts without regard to the authors' race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.
+The editor evaluates manuscripts without regard to the authors' race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.

 Confidentiality

-The editors and any other editorial staff should not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+Editors and editorial staff do not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, editorial advisers, and the publisher, as appropriate.

-Unpublished materials disclosed in a submitted paper should not be used by the editor or the members of the editorial board for their own research purposes without the author's clear written consent.
+Unpublished materials disclosed in a submitted paper will not be used by the editor or members of the editorial board for their own research without the author's clear written consent.

 Duties of Reviewers